A Beginner's Guide to Cannabis Concentrates

 Are you considering trying cannabis for the first time?
 Maybe you've dabbled in it before and want to become more informed on the benefits and terminology?
 Perhaps you're battling pain issues and you want to rely less on pharmaceuticals?
 You might find that cannabis can be a great choice for you.

-Cannabis can be consumed in many different ways, but one of the most potent is concentrates.
-So if you’re looking for powerful effects from your herb, you’ll definitely want to look at this method and consider if it’s right for you.
+There are many types of cannabis, but one of the most potent is cannabis concentrates.
+Beginners looking for powerful THC and CBD effects will definitely want to look at this method and consider if it’s right for them.

 Since this post is focused on beginners, let's quickly go over what exactly cannabis concentrate is.
-Cannabis concentrate is ordinary dried cannabis that has gone through a process that converts it into a malleable mass.
-Depending on the process used, a different kind of concentrate will be produced.
-All concentrates are more potent than dried cannabis itself, and contain high amounts of tetrahydrocannabinol (THC) and/or cannabidiol (CBD).
+Concentrate is ordinary dried cannabis that has gone through a process that converts bud into a malleable form.

-Concentrates contain 40 to 80% THC levels, which is up to four times stronger than high-grade cannabis purchased at a dispensary, which is typically about 20% THC, depending on the strain.
-So concentrates consistently pack a much stronger punch, and will release far more cannabinoids than smoking or vaping dry herb.
+Cannabis concentrates contain 40 to 80% THC levels, which is up to four times stronger than high-grade dry herb purchased at a dispensary, which is typically about 15-20% THC.
+So concentrates are way more potent, and will release far more cannabinoids than smoking or vaping dry herb.

-Concentrates come in several different forms, with varying levels of cannabinoids.
+Cannabis concentrates come in several different forms, with varying levels of cannabinoids.
 You may want to try each of them out to figure which works best for you.

 Kief, otherwise known as dry sift, or dry sieve hash, is the most simple kind of concentrate.
 It has trichomes which are the crystalline structures that coat the cannabis plant's flowers.
 It's sticky to the touch because it's loaded with crystals.

-Experienced extractors of kief are able to produce huge, perfect trichome heads with no stem and plant shavings.
-If your kief doesn't have stems or plant matter, you know it's top quality.
+Extraction should produce huge, perfect trichome heads with no stem and plant shavings.
+If your kief is free of plant matter, you know it's top quality.
 But if it’s full of stems and plant matter, that’s a sign of an inferior product.

-Butane hash oil is probably the most common of the different weed concentrates.
-It is also known by a number of different names which might be more familiar to you, like shatter, crumble, wax, errl, honeycombs, nectar, moonrock, and oil.
-The basic principle of how each of these is extracted is the same, but appearance and textures vary as a result of the finishing process.
+Butane hash oil or BHO is probably the most common of the different weed concentrates.
+It is also known by a number of other names, like shatter, crumble, wax, errl, honeycombs, nectar, moonrock, and oil.
+Each of these extracts is made using the same general principle, but appearance and texture vary as a result of the finishing process.

 A butane concentrate is made when the butane is pressurized and washed over the dry plant.
 After that, the solution is collected and any residual solvent is removed.
 Then, heat is applied.
 All of this makes the process quicker and easier while also producing the most amount of cannabinoids and terpenes in the finished product.

-Butane hash oil is usually about 60 to 90% THC, which is the strongest concentrate available on the market.
-Once you have your finished concentrate, you can vaporize it.
+Butane hash oil is usually about 60 to 90% THC, which is the strongest of the extracts available on the market.
+Once you have your finished BHO concentrate, you can vaporize it.

 Rosin is made from trim, lower grade dried hash or kief, or dried buds.
 Rosin is unique because you make it with parchment paper, a basic hair straightener, and some elbow grease.